jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/offensive-hyperv-directx-1/index.md

 And finally, when we continue the execution, the breakpoint at `dxgkrnl!VmBusProcessPacket` is hit.
-According to [this article](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/vmbuskernelmodeclientlibapi/nc-vmbuskernelmodeclientlibapi-fn_vmb_channel_packet_complete), the second parameter of the function `dxgkrnl!VmBusProcessPacket` is the data to be sent back to the caller (step 11).
+According to [this article](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/vmbuskernelmodeclientlibapi/nc-vmbuskernelmodeclientlibapi-fn_vmb_channel_packet_complete), the second parameter of the function `dxgkrnl!VmBusCompletePacket` is the data to be sent back to the caller (step 11).
 It means that if we check the double word data pointed by the `rdx` register, we should see the device handler (`0x40000000`)